priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

   - day: 2
     title: "From Pune with Love, to Mumbai in the Rain"
     date: "25 May 2023"
-    featured_image: "/assets/images/day2-family-meet.jpg"
+    featured_image: "/assets/images/day2-pune-desert.jpg"
-    description: "We woke up in Pune to that kind of weather that instantly makes you want to wrap your hands around a cup of chai and hum an old Bollywood tune.
-After a restful night, the morning moved gently—a slow, comforting start filled with breakfast, banter, and a drive through old neighborhoods that still echoed with memories of another time.
-Before we hit the highway, we made a quick detour to a car wash—a reward for our car after the 14-hour marathon from Bangalore.
-The kids watched the giant spinning brushes with fascination, giggling as they described it as a _vehicle roller coaster_.
-Honestly, they weren’t wrong.
-With the car gleaming again, we visited some relatives in Pune—a quick round of hugs, snacks, and stories before it was time to roll again.
-These were short but heartwarming moments, the kind you tuck away in your travel memory box.
-The journey to Mumbai was as expected—toll booth chaos included.
-One toll plaza took nearly 45 minutes to cross, giving us plenty of time for snacks, singalongs, and sighs.
-But as we neared the city, Mumbai decided to welcome us in true filmy style: Pre-monsoon showers.
-Rain fell like poetry on the windshield, the smell of wet earth rising, and city lights blinking through the drizzle.
-Thunder rumbled, traffic thickened, and yet, there was a strange beauty to it all—Mumbai, loud and alive, even in the rain.
-By evening, we reached another relative’s home, our nest for the night.
-We left our soggy shoes at the door, tucked into hot food, and settled into the comforting familiarity of being surrounded by family.
-Day 2 ended the way all good road trip days should—with full bellies, tired smiles, and stories waiting to be told."
+    description: "We started the day in Pune after a much-needed night’s rest.
+The weather was cool and overcast—perfect for a slow morning.
+After breakfast at our hotel, we took a short drive around some older parts of the city reminiscing about our time in the city.
+It was mostly about soaking in the quiet before before meeting extended family in the city.
+Before leaving town, we stopped for a quick car wash in Hinjewadi and costed us only INR 250.
+After the long drive from Bangalore the previous day, the car needed a refresh.
+The drive from Pune to Mumbai was mostly straightforward, except for the expected traffic snarl at the toll plazas.
+One of them took nearly 45 minutes to cross, which slowed us down quite a bit.
+As we approached Mumbai, pre-monsoon rain kicked in.
+Visibility dropped a bit, and traffic got heavier, especially around the outskirts.
+The roads were manageable, but progress was slow.
+By early evening, we reached our stop.
+The plan was to do a 2 day halt in the city and spend time with family.
+Dinner was simple and homemade, and everyone was tired from the day.
+We unpacked, got the kids settled, and wrapped up the day quietly.
+It wasn’t a very long driving day, but it had its share of delays and transitions"
     highlights:
       - "✅ Got an external car wash with a car-wash service - Paid INR 250"
       - "✅ Met extended family"